Child Development

 Experience

-• Meet other peers who are taking or have taken child development courses and may be interested in pursuing similar careers.
+• Meet peers who are taking or have taken child development courses and may be interested in pursuing similar careers.

 Outlook